swrlab/swrlab/PRINCIPLES.md

 We test and support new networking and technology developments such as _TLS 1.3_, _IPv6_, _HTTP/3_ and _QUIC_ to improve the security and delivery of our services.

-## Transparency & Open Source

-We share our tools and knowledge with others supporting our values.

-Technical tools that don’t contain sensitive information should be open-sourced.

-Since we benefit from open source projects, we also aim to spend some of our time contributing to them whenever we see a problem we can help solve.

 ## Security & Privacy

 Secrets are encrypted using a _GPG_ workflow and stored in version control.